kaboel/a-very-very-fancy-todo-app/platform/README.md

      ```
      This command launches Prisma Studio, a web-based database viewer, accessible in your browser.
 3. User seeded data:
-   - The users data (and the other data) are generated using faker.js.
+   - The users data (and the other data) are generated using **faker.js**.
 The users password stored in the database is a hashed string: `userpassword123`, which you can use to authenticate any user being stored in the database.

-Enjoy!